tamilselvan-lws/Documents/Redis Windows Server/redis.md

 **NOTE: These are the General Instructions to create WinSW Services for Faveo.
 The actual ones are listed below as Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications.**

-Go to Command Prompt and configure NSSM-SERVICE by typing the following commands.
+Go to Command Prompt and configure WinSW-SERVICE by typing the following commands.
 (Faveo-Mail-Worker, Faveo-Recurring, Faveo-Reports & Faveo-Notifications are to be configured in actual).

 - Type the below command in Command Prompt, this will open a new window.